 Earthquake damage and repair

 The pier suffered some damage as a result of the 2011 Christchurch earthquakes.
-Repairs will focus on damage sustained by the support columns at seabed-level, and there will be additional repairs to cosmetic earthquake damage on the deck and railings.
-Repair work began on 30 January 2017 and is due to be completed by early 2018.
-The pier will be open for use throughout the period of repair.
+Repairs focused on the damage sustained by the support columns at seabed-level, and there were additional repairs to cosmetic earthquake damage on the deck and railings.
+Repair work began on 30 January 2017 and the pier was fully reopened Saturday 2 June 2018.

 New Brighton Pier resources